Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 What's the best spawn peek on Oregon?

-Small tower on First floor currently leads the community success-rate database at 82%.
+Small tower office on Second floor currently leads the community effectiveness rankings at grade S across 13 votes.
 It's a calculated play with a difficulty of 3/5 — read the full breakdown below for the exact step-out and timing.

 How many spawn peeks does Oregon have?

-15 viable, published spawn peek angles on Oregon are tracked in the peekabooR6 database, with the breakdown being 7 on First floor, 7 on Second floor, 1 on Basement.
+17 viable, published spawn peek angles on Oregon are tracked in the peekabooR6 database, with the breakdown being 9 on Second floor, 7 on First floor, 1 on Basement.
 New angles are added as the community reports them.

 Are spawn peeks on Oregon hard to learn?